adepu-phd/adepu-phd.github.io/_pages/publications.md

 * I  have designed  and organized  workshops,for  government  agencies  such  as  [public  utility  board](https://www.pub.gov.sg/)  in Singapore on  CPS security to train them under smart nation initiative.

-* To serve the broader research community, I have produced the first [dataset](https://itrust.sutd.edu.sg/itrust-labs_datasets/)  for  CPS  security  from  an  operational  real-time  CPS  which  is  downloaded  and  used  by  more  than  2000 researchers from more than 50 research organizations across the globe.
+* To serve the broader research community, I have produced the first [dataset](https://itrust.sutd.edu.sg/itrust-labs_datasets/)  for  CPS  security  from  an  operational  real-time  CPS  which  is  downloaded  and  used  by  more  than  2000 researchers from more than 50 countries across the globe.

 * Patents: [Distributed attack detection in ICS](https://patents.google.com/patent/US20200311283A1/en), [Method of detecting cyber attacks](https://patents.google.com/patent/US20200162482A1/en) and [Defense system and method against cyber-physical attacks](https://patents.google.com/patent/US20190253440A1/en).